eecczz/eecczz.github.io/content/ko/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 #email: ""

-sections:
-  - block: hero
-    content:
-      title: "Welcome to the Admin Page"
-      text: "This is the hero section of the admin page."
-  - block: markdown
-    content:
-      title: "Admin Section"
-      text: "Here you can manage the content and settings for the site."
 ---

 Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.